Shahadat3031/Android-Example-Project-List-xyz/README.md

 5. CustomPopUp - Basic Custom Pop With Lottie Files
 6. CustomSnackBar - Normal SnackBar works in Bottom of the layout.
 But This SanckBar works Top of the layout but under the Action Bar.
 7. TextWatcherExample - Button Enable Disable by Basic Textwatcher
+8. RecyclerViewKotlinExample - This example is not so simple to understand in the first time.
+But you can try.
+Hope you will understand.
+8. SimpleRecyclerViewWithKotlin - So easy and understandable if you know about RecyclerView in Java.